 House Speaker Nancy Pelosi’s reputation has been damaged in her dispute with the CIA over her prior knowledge of torture of terrorist detainees.
 It is a self-inflicted wound.

 The speaker could have shown a little humility early in the process after press revelations in 2007 exposed that she had been briefed in 2002 on CIA interrogation methods.
 Instead, she deflected her culpability by saying that she had been briefed only on methods to be used “in the future.”
-As late as April 23, after the release of the George W. Bush administration’s “torture memos,” Mrs. Pelosi stated: “We were not – I repeat – were not told that waterboarding or any of these other enhanced interrogation methods were used.”
+As late as April 23, after the release of the George W. Bush administration’s “torture memos,” Mrs. Pelosi stated: “We were not – I repeat – were not told that waterboarding or any of these other enhanced interrogation methods were used.”take our poll - story continues below

 This claim was undermined by a 10-page summary of briefings of congressional officials prepared by the director of national intelligence and released on May 7.
 It states that Mrs. Pelosi was briefed on the fact that enhanced interrogation techniques (EITs) were used on al Qaeda heavyweight Abu Zubaydah as well as on “the particular EITs that had been employed.”